lucosanta/yaboons/README.md

 * *Evaluation part could be extended*.
 This library actually works only with deterministic and synchronous Boolean Networks as my project require them.
 Looking at [this paper](https://arxiv.org/ftp/cs/papers/0208/0208001.pdf), there are many other types which could be implemented.
 * *CUDA implementation*.
 It is an improvement that may not be useful for the purposes, but it could help me to learng GPGPU programming

+Please take a look to [Roadmap project](https://github.com/lucosanta/yaboons/projects/1) to keep you updated about modification that are in progress or not.
 ## Versions

 ### V1.0.0 - First release - 16th May 2018